NPhillips4/it3038c-scripts/Project3/README.md

 ```powershell
 Import-Module 'Carbon'
 ```
-When running the script, the user is prompted to select one of the six functions of the script: Create user, add member to group, delete user, install basic programs, open uc.edu at login, and exit program.
+When running the script, the user is prompted to select one of the eight functions of the script: Create user, add member to group, delete user, install basic programs, join a domain, open uc.edu at login, set File Explorer to view hidden files and file name extensions, and exit program.
 This script has error handling, if your prompt is invalid it should tell you why, then return to the main menu.
 ```powershell
 Write-Host "What would you like to do? `n1) Create a new user `n2) Add a user to a group `n3) Delete a user `n4) Install basic programs on this computer `n5) Open uc.edu on login `n6) Exit the program"
 $optionSelect = Read-Host "Enter a number (1-6)"